erajasekar/cs-workshop/PITCHME.md

 * Self driving cars will become common on the road.
 * Bots will become part of our daily life.
-* All devices in your house will be a smart device like smart phones.
+* All devices around us will be a smart device like smart phones.
 * You will be helped by Chat Bots and Virtual assitants on the internet.
 * We will able to cure deadly diseases like Cancer using Machine learning.